a-robu/dlg-assessment/README.md

 pytest
 ```

+This command would be very comfortable inside the testing stage of a CI pipeline.

 # Software Dependencies

 This solution makes use of `bottle.py`, a minimalistic web framework to serve the API response.
 This framework is not as feature rich as others, but it _serves_ just fine for a smaller project.
 The documentation is available at http://bottlepy.org/docs/0.12/.